 If your device does not allow you to remove an app, you may need to use the second method, below, to disable and remove spyware.

-Use Safe Mode To Review Installed Applications
+Use Safe Mode To Find Hidden Spyware On Android

 This method is more thorough and sure to find hidden spyware on your Android phone.